 Politics with Heart

-Punk often comes with a message, and while it’s no mystery where Troublemakers stand politically, they avoid being preachy or too on-the-nose.
+Punk often comes with a message, and while it’s no mystery where Troublemakers stand politically, they avoid being preachy or too on-the-nose in their message.
 Instead, their delivery is more about inclusion than division.
 When Blomgren introduced “Utan hjärta stannar Sverige”, he reminded the crowd: people can think what they want—what matters is having a bit of heart.

 Song Highlights & Encore